sdss/jaeger/docs/sphinx/shatterdome.rst

     >>> from jaeger import FPS
     >>> fps = FPS()

-This will create a new CAN bus (accessible as `.FPS.bus`) using the ``default`` interface profile and will use the default layout stored in the configuration file under ``config['fps']['default_layout']`` to add instances of `.Positioner` to `.FPS.positioners`.
+This will create a new CAN bus (accessible as `.FPS.bus`) using the ``default`` profile and will use the default layout stored in the configuration file under ``config['fps']['default_layout']`` to add instances of `.Positioner` to `.FPS.positioners`.

 Initialisation
 ^^^^^^^^^^^^^^

 Once we have created a `.FPS` object we'll need to initialise it by calling and awaiting `.FPS.initialise`.
 This will issue two broadcast commands: `~.commands.GetStatus` and `.commands.GetFirmwareVersion`.
 The replies to these commands are used to determine which positioners are connected and sets their status.

-.. important:: At this time running `.FPS.initialise` does not ensure that each one of the positioners will have their datums initialised.
-This is because initialising datums will move the positioners which, without path planning, could induce collisions.
-Instead, each positioner needs to be manually initialised with `.Positioner.initialise`.
-See the `positioner initialisation <positioner-initialise>`_ section for more details.
+Each one of the positioners that have replied are subsequently initialised as detailed in :ref:`positioner-initialise`.

 Sending commands
 ^^^^^^^^^^^^^^^^